Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Introduction-to-Simulation/section_introduction.md

 In practice, complex modeling projects will often rely on a combination of physical- and mathematical models.
-The focus of this book, however, is on the mathematical models, associated theory, and the construction of _simulation models_ and the analytics and methodologies that go with these.
-These are indicated by the red paths in {numref}`modelingOverview`.
+The focus of this book, however, is on the mathematical models, associated theory, and the construction of _simulation models_, as indicated by the red paths in {numref}`modelingOverview`.
+We will also focus on analysis methodologies spanning modeling and simulation.

 ## Mathematical models ##

 What is a mathematical model of a system $S$?
 In short, it is a mathematical description of $S$, its properties, structure, and how it operates or evolves with time.
+We will denote models by $M$, $M_1$ or
+$M'$.
 Models come in many varieties.
 For example, their time evoluation may be captured through ordinary- or partial differential equations, or they may evolve in discrete time steps.

-For some mathematical models you may be able to derive an analytic or closed form solution, perhaps with help from software performing symbolic computations such as Mathematica and SageMath.
-While one should certainly embrace this when possible, this situation is relatively rare, but see the section {ref}`sec:intro_validation` below.

-We should also clarify that when we say mathematical model we really mean a formally specified model.
-A precise, algorithmic description of a system may often be a more natural way to capture it.
-For a complex system, it is not uncommon to employ a combination of mathematical and algorithmic descriptions.
-We note that the term _formal methods_ (see, e.g., <https://en.wikipedia.org/wiki/Formal_methods>) has a specific meaning in computer science and, by association, so does _formal models_.
-For this reason, we stick with the term mathematical model, and we take this to also include algorithmic descriptions.
+Naturally, there are also hybrid models involving both paradigms.

 Models of even quite basic systems will have one or more _stochastic components_.
 Analysis of such models is a central part of this book,